flutter/website/src/content/tools/devtools/app-size.md

 ![Screenshot of app size tab](/assets/images/docs/tools/devtools/app_size_tab.png)

-If DevTools is not connected to a running application, you can access the tool from the landing page that appears once you have launched DevTools (see [installation instructions][]).
+If DevTools is not connected to a running application, you can access the tool from the landing page that appears once you have launched
+DevTools (see [launch instructions][]).

 ![Screenshot of app size access on landing page](/assets/images/docs/tools/devtools/app_size_access_landing_page.png){:width="100%"}